vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/5-rag-pipelines.md

 3. **Execute the Production Pipeline**

-   Run your document intelligence pipeline by running on `python canopy/6-rag/4-kfp_pipeline.py`
+   Run your document intelligence pipeline by running on `python canopy/6-rag/4-kfp_pipeline.py` in your terminal.

    **Total**: ~5-6 minutes for complete document intelligence processing